ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Unlock the secrets to lightning-fast deployments and slashed costs — before your competitors do</blockquote>

 <h3>4.
-Building a Production-Ready Rails Boilerplate with Docker, PostgreSQL, and AWS - <a href="https://medium.com/@ronakabhattrz/building-a-production-ready-rails-boilerplate-with-docker-postgresql-and-aws-4e20a25bb45a" target="_blank" rel="noopener noreferrer">link</a></h3>
+Creating a Food Delivery Application with Spring Boot, Docker, and RabbitMQ - <a href="https://medium.com/@sancakliumit/creating-a-food-delivery-application-with-spring-boot-docker-and-rabbitmq-9ad9e379c20e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ronak Bhatt`**
+✍️ **posted by `Ümit Sancaklı`**

-<blockquote>As the complexity of web applications grows, so does the importance of having a solid, scalable foundation.
-In this guide, we’ll walk…</blockquote>
+<blockquote>Let’s dive into building a simple food delivery app using Spring Boot, RabbitMQ, and Docker to manage real-time food orders without the…</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>